-The skunk clownfish (Amphiprion akallopisos) or nose striped anemone fish is a common inhabitant on Tanzanian reefs.
-Skunk clownfish get their name from the long white stripe that runs the length of their backs.
+The Skunk clownfish (Amphiprion akallopisos) or nose striped anemone fish is a common inhabitant on Tanzanian reefs.
+Skunk clownfish get their name from the long white stripe that runs along the top of the body.

 The Skunk Clown are found across the Indo-West Pacific area from East Africa, Madagascar, Comoro Islands, Seychelles, Andaman Sea, Sumatra and the Seribu Islands (Java Sea).
 It is not found in the Maldives and Sri Lanka.
 In Tanzanian waters they are mainly found in the Magnificent anemone (Heteractis magnificae) and reside in waters from 1 to 15 meters with a moderate to strong current.

 The Skunk Clownfish are omnivorous and can feed on undigested food from their host anemone.
 Primarily however they feed on small zooplankton in the water column, such as copepods and tunicate larvae, with a small portion of their diet coming from algae.